Here are a few professional tips that will help you know exactly what to look for when it comes to finding the right music for your project.

 Of course, it’s important!
 Let me explain the difference between “Royalty Free” music and so-called “Free Music”, or “Common Courtesy” music (CC music).
 When you download “free stock music” or a “free” track and use it for any kind of marketing purposes, chances are, it won’t go very far.
 Here’s why.
 ISRC codes and Content IDs.

-Have you ever used Shazam or SoundHound to identify a random song you liked that was being played in public somewhere?
+Have you ever used Shazam or SoundHound to identify a random song you liked that was being played somewhere in public?

 Every song has a sound ID that helps detect who the owner is, acting sort of like a fingerprint for music.
 Nowadays, with the streaming era in fullmotion, Google, YouTube, Spotify, Netflix, and all the other major streaming giants out there like SoundCloud, Tidal and Apple Music; music tracking technology has progressed a lot.
 A unique ISRC code is automatically assigned the moment any song is registered online for digital (and physical) distribution.